wejs/we-plugin-notification/README.md

 # We.js Notification plugin

-Send notifications to your users, this plugin is inspered in github notifications
+Send notifications to your users, this plugin is inspired in github notifications

 ## Installation: